danielfrg/danielfrg.com/content/articles/2012/11/using-cloud9-to-save-computing-power-and-to-code-from-everywhere-too.md

 Title: Using cloud9 to save computing power and to code from everywhere too
+Slug: using-cloud9-to-save-computing-power-and-to-code-from-everywhere-too
 Date: 2012-11-03 14:46
+Tags: cloud9,computational investing,coursera,numpy,python
-Author: dfrodriguez143
+Author: Daniel Rodriguez
-Category: Cloud, Python
-Tags: Cloud9, Computational Investing, Coursera, Numpy, Python
-Slug: using-cloud9-to-save-computing-power-and-to-code-from-everywhere-too

 I am taking my second course on [Coursera][] Computational Investing - Part 1; pretty fun so far.
 The homework 1 was to find a portfolio of 4